aarron-lee/SimpleDeckyTDP/README.md

 ChimeraOS, Bazzite Deck Edition, SteamFork, and NobaraOS Deck edition, should already have ryzenadj pre-installed.

+The ROG Ally and Ally X do not need ryzenadj.

 To check this, you can run `which ryzenadj` in a terminal/console, which should print out a path to a ryzenadj binary.

 e.g.